singuliere/enough/docs/extending.rst

     - name: external-host
       flavor: "s1-2"

-We do not use groups and each hostname matches the service it provides:
-`securedrop.club` infrastructure use `service`-host as naming convention.
-Each given host (e.g. `postfix-host`) is attached to a given service` (e.g.  "infrastructure's mail relay").

-So:

-- if you need to choose a hostname, derive it from the service,

-- by adding an already defined host, you will be able to deploy its (already defined) services.

 The flavor refers to `OVH OpenStack provisionned ressources <https://docs.ovh.com/au/en/public-cloud/faq-how-to-understand-the-new-flavor-naming-rules-for-the-2017-range/>`_.

 At this point you should be able to: